-Regardless of your driving habits, it isn’t unusual to be in a traffic accident in Kentucky.
-Therefore, having sufficient insurance coverage is not only a necessity but also more expensive than most other places in the country.
+Regardless of your driving habits, it is not unusual to be in a traffic accident in Kentucky.
+Therefore, having sufficient insurance coverage is a necessity.
+The increased risk of an accident contributes to higher car insurance rates, which is why Kentucky is also more expensive than most other places in the country.

 The cheapest car insurance in Kentucky

-Some of the best providers also have the cheapest insurance in Kentucky, and the following five companies stand out based on average rates, coverage options, third-party ratings, financial strength, discounts and customer service.
+Some of the best car insurance providers also have the cheapest insurance in Kentucky.
+The following five companies stand out based on average rates, coverage options, third-party ratings, financial strength, discounts and customer service.

 |Kentucky Farm Bureau||$397||$1,754|